 If you also notice that a lot of your customers and online traffic are coming from a particular country or region, register the domain extension of that country.
 All these will help to establish your online presence and your e-commerce business as a credible business, regardless of whether you are dealing in mobile phones or any other goods and services.

 Which of the content management system available is your web hosting provider proficient, e.g. WordPress, Joomla, and so on?
 What about your shopping cart?
 Are you going to go for a custom solution or an over-the-counter shopping cart solution?

 Please, whatever you do, make sure that a robust website hosting solution is in place to ensure that your site is available 99.99% of the time.
-Web hosting is the foundation of your Nigerian e-commerce business.
+Web hosting is the foundation of your e-commerce business.

 What if your customers claim that you sold them damaged goods, how will you handle it?

+Different customers expect different things from a website.
 Are you capable of meeting the demand of your customers for your product or service on a long-term basis all year round in your online store?